 When you are first starting your new business, the thought of building out a 10-20 person team, let alone 500+, over time can feel overwhelming.
 While it is impossible to know when you'll need to start hiring with any frequency as your business scales, you need to plan on being successful.
 As such, you need to think about the long term viability of a local talent pool.
 For example, if you are design focused business, you will want to have ready access to design talent.
 Think about places like Los Angeles, Orange County, Savannah, Austin and New York.
 If your business is heavy in manufacturing, you'll want to think about things like trade schools (far more valuable than four-year colleges and universities in today's skills-based economy), strong community college programs and the presence of other large manufacturers nearby who will produce alumni talent pools and spin-off/ancillary industries which may support your business and/or your supply chain.

 In Virginia/Tennessee/West Virginia, we have the benefit of close (in recruiting terms) proximity to a theoretically incredible array of four-year schools.
 Unfortunately, most students coming out of four year schools today are not well prepared for the modern workforce.
 This is especially true for a technology-heavy design and manufacturing company like us.
-I've conducted almost 200 interviews from 2020-2021 alone, so my sample set is adequate.
-We have found that graduates of modern four-year colleges and universities have zero competitive advantages over their non-college educated peers who have spent their time acquiring valuable skills like Adobe Creative Suite, Fusion360, video production, CNC Machining, tool construction, fabrication, etc.
+I've conducted almost 200 interviews from 2020-2021 alone.
+We have found that graduates of modern four-year colleges and universities have zero competitive advantages over their non-college educated peers who have spent their time acquiring valuable skills like Adobe Creative Suite, Fusion360, video production, CNC Machining, tool construction, fabrication, etc. In short: practical, real-world skills and experience are more valuable than theoretical knowledge.

 The situation with four-year college graduates is far worse than having zero competitive advantages over their non-college educated counterparts.
-In our experience, college graduates are actually far LESS skilled than their non-college educated graduates.
+In our experience, college graduates are actually far LESS skilled than non-college educated graduates.
 In short, college graduates are burdened by the yoke of academia that is long on opinions and short on practical, real-world experience they can pass on to their students in the form of marketable skills.
 This makes graduates of four-year colleges and universities more expensive for us because they are a greater risk.
-They have no real skills.
+They have no real skills and require more training.

 Unfortunately, my own alma mater (George Washington University), Georgetown, UVA and George Mason (to name a few) have not yielded great results for our company.
 Other schools like Virginia Commonwealth University have been a huge time suck with a faculty and students who come to interviews unprepared.
 Our recruiting focus going forward is going to be on graduates of online high school academies and local high schools around our office with technology-centric skills.